HackLinux/e8/readme.md

 I like Go very much.
 Go is simple, relatively speaking.
 However, Go is a type-safe language.
 It has a large runtime, and a lot of Go features heavily relies on the runtime (like garbage collection).
 This does not very fit the need to write an operating system.
-I know there exists projects that writes in high-level languages that has a large run-time, but I still feel that the OS developer should naturally have the ability to manage the memory layout on their own.
+I know there exists operating systems that are written in high-level languages that has a large run-time, but I still feel that the OS developer should naturally have the ability to manage the memory layout on their own.